abairy/Design-of-Pacman-using-Deep-Reinforcement-learning-and-OpenAI-Gym/README.md

 Built a ‘replay buffer’ called ‘prioritized Replay’ to store past experiences (s, a, s’, r) to use it to train Neural Net

 Need to Install:
-Numpy
+Numpy,
-Keras
+Keras,
-Tensorflow as keras uses backend tensorflow OpenAIgym[atari]
+Tensorflow as keras uses backend tensorflow and OpenAIgym[atari]

 To learn: